-- Physician services

-- Diagnostic tests (like lab tests)
+- Physician services - Diagnostic tests (like lab tests)

-- X-ray, radium, and isotope therapy including technician materials and services

 You may pay the applicable cost sharing for other services as though they were provided on an outpatient basis.
 Please refer to the applicable benefit in the section of this Evidence of Coverage.